microsoft/Azure-Analytics-and-AI-Engagement/Before-Starting.md

 ### Task 5: Run environment setup PowerShell script

 When executing the script below, it is important to let the scripts run to completion.
 Some tasks may take longer than others to run.
 When a script completes execution, you will be returned to a command prompt.
+The total runtime of all steps in this task will take approximately 10 minutes.

 1. In the Cloud Shell, change the current directory to the **automation** folder of the cloned repository by executing the following: